mertkaradayi/MertKaradayi/README.md

 # Mert Karadayı

 Currently exploring discovery protocols.
-Future of finance, protocols, and the business models they enable.
+Curious about future of finance, protocols, and the business models they enable.
-Building resilient systems in Rust.
+Rustacean in training 🦀.